Have you ever wondered how to write a great blog post?

 At the end of every blog post, you need to direct your audience somewhere.
 You don’t want them to simply switch off and move onto somewhere new.
 You need them to be able to act and do what you intended them to do.

 There is no set rule for what your call to action should be; it’s entirely dependent upon your blog subject.
 You may wish for your readers to give you a call or send you an email.
 You may be directing them to read other blog posts or articles that you’ve published.
-Or you may be asking them to follow you on your social media channels.
+Or you may be asking them to follow you on your social media channels or sign up for your newsletter.

 We’d always recommend mixing up your calls to action.
 This way you’re using different blogs for different purposes and changing the ways in which they engage with your audience.
 Over time, you can start to review them and use your analytics to see what is working and what could be improved upon.